 The application cycle is now closed for the fall 2020 start.
-The new admissions cycle for the fall of 2021 will open in July of 2020.
+The admissions cycle for the fall of 2021 is open and will close on January 3, 2021.

 Applying to the OTD program is a two-step process: